ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 - Misc
 ---

-In this blog I will make a summary about my Master thesis: **Learning to Plan in Large Domains with Deep Neural Networks**, in case someone is interested.
+In this blog I will make a summary about my Master thesis: **Learning to Plan in Large Domains with Deep Neural Networks** ([pdf](https://zhenkaishou.github.io/my-site/assets/My%20Master%20Thesis/thesis.pdf)), in case someone is interested.

 <!-- more -->